@traversable/zod

 Use zx.fold

-to define a recursive traversal of a zod schema.
+to define a recursive traversal of a Zod schema.
 Useful when building a schema rewriter.

 zx.fold